 Bellissimo!
 Did somebody say free pizza?

 The actor Bill Murray once tweeted, “Unless you are a pizza, the answer is yes, I can live without you.”
 We hear you, Bill.
 Pizza has to be one of the most popular foods on the planet.
-In the US alone, 350 slices of pizza are eaten every second.
+In the US alone, 350 slices are eaten every second.
 Hopefully not all by the same person… But why all this talk of pizza?
-It’s World Pizza Day, so we thought we’d take a quick deep (dish) dive into some fun facts about this supreme meal, plus we’ve found a few ways you can get a discounted – or even free – slice of the action.
+It’s World Pizza Day, so we thought we’d take a quick deep (dish) dive into some fun facts about this supreme meal.
+Plus, we’ve found a few ways you can get a discounted – or even free – slice of the action.

 Taking it to extremes

 While pizza is normally a relatively standard, affordable treat, some chefs have really taken the (dough) ball and run with it.
 Take the most expensive pizza in the world, which costs US $12,000.
 It’s called the Louis XIII and it’s made from organic Arabian flour, dusted with Australian Murray River pink salt and takes 72 hours to prepare.
-It’s topped with three types of rare caviar – Oscietra Royal Prestige, Kaspia Oscietra Royal Classic from the Iranian coast and Kaspia Beluga – Norwegian lobster and seven types of cheese.
+It’s topped with three types of rare caviar – Oscietra Royal Prestige, Kaspia Oscietra Royal Classic from the Iranian coast and Kaspia Beluga.
+There’s also Norwegian lobster and seven types of cheese.

 Free and cheesy

 With 11 different pizzas available, including vegetarian and vegan options, there’s a slice to suit everyone.
 Ninety-minute sittings are available for bookings and walk-ins from open until close.
 The price is $45pp and terms and conditions apply.
-You can find Bottomless Pizza at:

 Make your own healthy plant-based pizza